 It’s safe to say Storm the Court was a bargain at auction.
 Sold for $5,000 as a yearling and for $60,000 as a 2yo-in-training, the bay colt provided his connections with a hefty return on investment when he sprung a gate-to-wire upset victory in the $2 million Breeders’ Cup Juvenile (G1) at Santa Anita.

-The victory secured Storm the Court 20 qualification points toward the 2020 Kentucky Derby (G1) at Churchill Downs, though it remains to be seen whether running 1 1/4 miles on dirt is within Storm the Court’s wheelhouse.
+Coupled with on-the-board efforts in the San Felipe (G2) and Ohio Derby (G3) this season, Storm the Court’s Breeders’ Cup triumph has allowed the bay colt to qualify for the 2020 Kentucky Derby (G1) at Churchill Downs.
+But for all his talent, it remains to be seen whether running 1 1/4 miles on dirt is within Storm the Court’s wheelhouse.

 |Storm the Court Pedigree|

 From a pedigree perspective, you can make a case Storm the Court might prove best racing on grass.
 Certainly this was the case for his sire, Court Vision.
 Winner of the Iroquois (G3) and Remsen (G2) on dirt as a juvenile, Court Vision finished 13th in the 2008 Kentucky Derby before transitioning to grass, where he proved considerably more formidable.
 A five-time Grade 1 winner on the lawn, Court Vision is best remembered for his 64-1 upset in the 2011 Breeders’ Cup Mile (G1), but he also showcased the necessary stamina to win the 2008 Hollywood Derby (G1) traveling 1 1/4 miles.